PyCQA/baron/README.md

          |
     second

-The exact way to render a node can be find in the [rendering dictionnary](baron/render.py).
+The exact way to render a node can be found in the [rendering dictionnary](baron/render.py).

 Tests